-To understand how this is possible, and how exactly you should go by it, keep reading the points below.
-We have also dedicated a few sections on other functions of registered agents and how you can use them to your company’s advantage.
+To understand how this is possible and how exactly you should go by it, keep reading the points below.
+We have also dedicated a few sections to other functions of registered agents and how you can use them to your company’s advantage.

 Who are Registered Agents?

 A registered agent is a person (or company, in some cases) that you designate to the state to perform the task of receiving important legal documents and mail on your behalf.

 You can think of registered agents as the first point of contact between yourself, your company, and the state.
 A registered agent can either be a member of your company, or a company that happens to provide registered agent services.

 So why are registered agents necessary?
 Registered agents are necessary because they provide a much-needed point of contact for communication and exchange of information between your limited liability company and the state.

 Without a registered agent to mediate interactions, the line of communication between the two parties will not be as direct and straightforward as it is.
 This may lead to information getting lost or not flowing as freely as it should.

 With the presence of a registered agent, however, there is less room for error, oversight, and definitely, no room for excuses when a company fails to comply with specified regulations or does not follow laid-down instructions.

 So does this privilege entitle a registered agent to be able to open business accounts on behalf of an LLC?
 We take a look at this further below.